Why Back Training Matters

 Sample Splits

 Back training is not just about chasing a wider V-taper.
 It is about mixing heavy compound pulls, smarter isolation work, and simple mobility drills so your body feels strong and usable in real life, not just under gym lighting.
-Use these 12 exercises as your core toolkit, rotate your equipment and grips, and lean on the workout planner whenever you want a fresh, data-backed progression without overthinking every little detail.
-And if your posture starts to creep back into gremlin mode again, you will know exactly where to start fixing it.
+Use these 12 exercises as your core toolkit, rotate your equipment and grips, and progressive overload will take care of the rest.